I am the handmaid of the Earth

 Flora Herself was traditionally depicted by the Romans as wearing light spring clothing, holding small bouquets of flowers, and usually crowned with blossoms.

-Why not have your own Floralia celebrations today?
-Take advantage of the finer things your tax dollars are still paying for (for now), like public parks and gardens – and visit one today.
+Although we are technically a bit behind schedule, why not combine your own Floralia celebrations with Mother’s Day today?
+Take advantage of the finer things your tax dollars are paying for, like public parks and gardens – and take your mom (or children) to visit one today.

 Bury your face in the intoxicating fragrance of roses, tulips and peonies, or whatever is blooming in your part of the world.